hestiaAI/website.template/src/site/home/en/index.md

       **Data for good**

       With the support of the [Migros Pioneer Fund](https://www.migros-pionierfonds.ch/en/pioneers/hestialabs), the [HestiaLabs](www.hestialabs.org/en/) project enables citizens’ data to be used for social advancements.
+  - title: Public interest innovation fund
+    description: >-
+      **Strategic foresight**

+      Data Literacy for executive leaders based on the analysis of their own data.
+Deciphering the influence of data on economic and political power.
 contact_form_title: Let's start a conversation
 ---